-The Rev. Jonathan Eric Carroll, D.Min, has served alongside the First Presbyterian Church, Owensboro, as pastor since January 2005.
+The Rev. Jonathan Eric Carroll, D.Min, is a Minister of Word and Sacrament (Teaching Elder) in the Presbyterian Church (U.S.A.).
+He has served alongside the First Presbyterian Church, Owensboro, as pastor since January 2005.

 Before arriving in Owensboro, Dr. Carroll served congregations in Tennessee, South Carolina, and Georgia.
 His first installed pastorate was in Virginia.